icapps/MockingJ/README.md

 # MockingJ
 [![Release](https://jitpack.io/v/maartenvang/MockingJ.svg)](https://jitpack.io/#maartenvang/MockingJ)

-A simple wrapper around Square's [MockWebserver](https://github.com/square/okhttp/tree/master/mockwebserver) that allows you to mock API responses by placing JSON files in a certain file structure.
+A wrapper around Square's [MockWebserver](https://github.com/square/okhttp/tree/master/mockwebserver) that allows you to mock API responses by placing JSON files in a certain file structure.
+This will actually spawn a http server, which allows you to test your application without having to mock your network layer.
+Just use the baseUrl provided by the `MockingJServer` (or `MockingJTestRule`) instead of your normal base URL.

+MockingJ comes with a JUnit TestRule (`MockingJTestRule`) and a `@MockResponses` annotation which allows for easy setup in your unit tests.

 ## Quick start
 Add the MockingJ dependency: